 Influenza is spread from person-to-person contact or through touching a contaminated surface.
 There are three potential ways that a pandemic influenza virus can infect a person:

-- Large droplet transmission – The virus spreads when an infected person coughs, sneezes or talks in close proximity to another person.
-Large droplets from saliva travel short distances (about one to two metres) and land on the mucous membranes of the nose, mouth or eyes causing infection.
+- Large droplet transmission – The virus spreads when an infected person coughs, sneezes or talks near another person.
+Large droplets from saliva travel short distances (about one to two metres) and are deposited on the mucous membranes of the nose, mouth or eyes, causing infection.

 - Fine droplet or aerosol transmission – The virus spreads when an infected person coughs, sneezes or talks and the large droplets begin to evaporate, creating very small particles that stay suspended in the air.
-It’s possible that the virus can be dispersed over long distances (greater than two metres) causing infection in people who have not had face-to-face contact with infected individuals.
-There are also medical procedures (e.g., intubations, open suctioning, bronchosocopy) that create aerosols, which could cause the spread of the virus.
+There are also medical procedures (e.g., intubations, open suctioning, bronchoscopy) that create aerosols, which could cause the spread of the virus.

 Who is affected?

-A pandemic influenza virus will be new and the general population will have little or no immunity.
-All Canadians will be at risk but it is difficult to predict who will be most affected.
+Since a pandemic influenza virus will be new, the general population will have little to no immunity.
+All humans will be at risk, but it is difficult to predict who will be most affected.
 Previous pandemics have affected different age groups and have had varying illness and death rates.

-Frontline health, social service, school and municipal workers are particularly at risk.
-However, when it comes to pandemic influenza all workers can be exposed in workplaces.
+Due to contact with the general public, frontline health, social services, school and municipal workers are at a higher risk of being exposed.
+However, when it comes to pandemic influenza, all workers can be exposed in any workplace.

 What are the hazards?

-Workplaces should recognize that there are no safe exposure limits.
-It is unknown if a single or many infectious virus particles are capable of causing infection.
-Pandemic influenza will affect the physical and psychological health of CUPE members.
-Suspected major outcomes of a pandemic include:
+Beyond the actual results of people getting sick, workplaces should recognize that there are no safe exposure limits.
+Pandemic influenza will affect the physical and psychological health of CUPE members, especially those who work in the medical field.
+Potential major outcomes of a pandemic include:

 - Severe illness and death caused by pandemic influenza and related complications.